-The firm of Marcum LLP acted as our independent registered public accounting firm during the year ended December 31, 2019 and the period ended December 31, 2018.
+The firm of Marcum LLP, or Marcum, acted as our independent registered public accounting firm during the years ended December 31, 2020 and December 31, 2019.
 The following is a summary of fees paid to Marcum LLP for services rendered.